Best Wireless Internet Providers

 con For areas with cell phone service only.

-T-Mobile Home Internet is overall a great deal.
-It doesn't have contracts or equipment costs, for example, and better yet, you'll get unlimited data unlike with Rise Broadband or satellite internet providers.
+T-Mobile Home Internet is a great deal overall.
+It doesn't have contracts or equipment costs, for example, and better yet, you'll get unlimited data.

-T-Mobile Home Internet's network also has 90% coverage across the US, so you can get it most places, though it's still not available everywhere yet.
-We'd suggest visiting T-Mobile's site above and checking if T-Mobile Home Internet is in your area.
+T-Mobile Home Internet's network also has 90 percent coverage across the US, so you can get it in most places, though it's unavailable everywhere.
+We suggest visiting T-Mobile's site above and checking to see if T-Mobile Home Internet is in your area.
 If it is—jackpot.

 Enter your zip code below to see if T-Mobile Home Internet is available near you.